bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-09-02-do-the-right-thing.md

-<![endif]-->

 _Introduced by freelance writer and producer Kaleem Aftab (Wednesday 28 September only)_

 During 24 sweltering hours in Brooklyn, tensions mount between various individuals in the multiracial community, particularly those frequenting or working – like Mookie (Lee) – at the pizzeria owned by Sal (Aiello).
 Then an argument – about loud music! – escalates until all hell breaks loose.
 Lee’s pacy, punchy, provocative fable combines comedy, suspense and serious social comment to dazzling effect; and the well-chosen cast is uniformly excellent.
 **bfi.org.uk**

 Spike Lee’s third feature, _Do the Right Thing_, remains a genuine one-off.
 A vivid, unabashedly theatrical snapshot of one blisteringly hot day in the life of a multicultural Brooklyn block, it was an impassioned response to simmering racial tensions in New York City by its then 32-year-old auteur.
 From the superb performances by a vast ensemble cast to Ernest Dickerson’s searing cinematography; from its barbed, lyrical screenplay to the lushly versatile jazz score by the director’s father Bill Lee, it resounds as a singular artistic triumph.

 Despite an Oscar nomination for Best Original Screenplay, Lee’s urgent dispatch was ignored by the Academy in the Best Picture category, which was won instead by the reassuringly tame race-relations drama _Driving Miss Daisy_.
 Yet _Do the Right Thing_’s influence looms large across popular culture on an international scale: it’s a clear forerunner for urban dramas like _La Haine_ (1995) and _City of God_ (2002); it’s been affectionately parodied on _Sesame Street_; and even the Obamas claim they saw it on their first date.
 Moreover, many of the issues it raises are still pertinent: Ryan Coogler’s Sundance-winning _Fruitvale Station_, for example, echoes Lee’s film in its focus on the police killing of a young black urban American male.